What does Cold Cranking Amps (CCA) mean?

 The problem with those specifications, is that most companies and brands seem to come up with their own unique specs that make it difficult for consumers to compare across brands or manufacturers.
 That brings us back full circle to cold cranking amps.
 While it may not accurately reflect the real-world use of the battery, cold cranking amps does offer an apples to apples, industry-wide comparison, which all reputable brands will have readily available.
 Whether it is the most important specification when making a purchase depends on the application, but for most folks it is at least a starting point.

-Whether you are using an OPTIMA battery in your vehicle or another brand, you can make cold starts easier in the wintertime, by using an OPTIMA Digital 400 battery charger & maintainer.
+Whether you are using an OPTIMA battery in your vehicle or another brand, you can make cold starts easier in the wintertime, by using an OPTIMA Battery Charger or Maintainer.
 Even vehicles that see regular use can benefit from having their batteries topped off by a quality battery charger, especially when the temperatures really drop.